TheManishDaksh/fotoflix/README.md

 # fotoflix
-A frontend project for photos
+A half complete frontend project for photos will complete soon